How To Protect Your Assets During A Breakup

 Often, when people think of divorce, they empathise with the emotional impact this has on an individual, what is often forgotten about is the major financial implication it has on both parties, especially if there are assets such as investment properties involved.

 And a separation doesn’t need to be between a husband and wife for it to wreak havoc o finances.
 In Australia, if a couple have been living together for more than two years, they are considered ‘de facto’ and their assets are treated the same as married couples i they break up.

-Zaki Ameer, Real Estate Expert and Founder of Dream Design Property (DDP) says, “Unfortunately most people don’t understand the seriousness of relationships when it comes to assets.
+Zaki Ameer, Real Estate Expert and Founder of DDP Property (DDP) says, “Unfortunately most people don’t understand the seriousness of relationships when it comes to assets.
 Loosing significant amounts of money doesn’t only happen during divorces, it can happen to any couples who have been living together.
 For example, if a relationship goes sour between two people who have been renting together for more than two years, both individuals are entitled to receive a percentage of their ex’s assets, whether they were purchased before or during their relationship.”